This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 Although most think of summertime as a chance to get outdoors – and it is – that can get tiring and hot.
 I love to give a break in the afternoons to craft together.
 I choose classic crafts that we love – such as making friendship bracelets, beading and painting.
 Or newer ideas such as this shark porthole sun catcher or decorating paper mache letters.

 Not sure where to begin?
 Check out these themed craft kits from Orange Art Box (affiliate).
-Choose a theme that your child will love and they will send you all the materials to make several art projects together.
+Choose a theme that your child will love and they’ll send you all the materials to make several art projects together.
 Such a fun way to spend the lazy days of summer.

 Take a Hike